alibaba/weex/doc/modules/dom.md

 ### updateAttrs(node, attr)

-Update attrbutes of the specified node.
+Update attributes of the specified node.

 #### Arguments